 Behind the veil of the water, there is a large cave that has been eroded, though it’s rather difficult to safely reach this area, so trying to go behind the falls isn’t recommended.

 While this is an easy waterfall to reach, it’s also one of the least visited waterfalls in the Finger Lakes.

 Do you have a favorite Ithaca waterfall that we haven’t visited yet?
 Let us know in the comments below.
-You can also read about the nearby waterfalls in Letchworth State Park, Hector Falls, and Waverly Glen Falls.
+You can also read about the nearby waterfalls in Letchworth State Park, the waterfalls near Watkins Glen, the Watkins Glen Gorge Trail, and Waverly Glen Falls.